idiap/gafro/README.md

 # Geometric Algebra For RObotics

 This library provides a geometric algebra tools targeted towards robotics applications.
-However it proves a proper build target and can be easily included in a catkin workspace to use it with ROS.
+It includes various computations for the kinematics and dynamics of serial manipulators as well as optimal control.

 ## Usage

 gafro can be used either standalone or within a catkin workspace.
-In both cases it can used in a CMakeLists.txt as follows:
+In both cases it can be used in a CMakeLists.txt as follows:

 	find_package(gafro REQUIRED)